Analytical solutions for optimal photon absorption into inhomogeneous spin memories: Summary and conclusions

 \section{Summary and conclusions}

-In the context of optimal photon storage in a spin-ensemble-based quantum memory, we have presented a minimal model capable of describing the physics of such a system.
+In the context of optimal photon storage in a spin ensemble-based quantum memory, we have presented a minimal model capable of describing the physics of such a system.
 We have shown the analytical solutions of the time evolution and the required approximations.
 Based on these results we have proposed a two-step and several one-step protocols.
 By using parameters corresponding to current experiments, we have found several pros and cons of the proposed protocols.
-The two-step protocol can achieve almost perfect absorption of the photon, but this happens for large values of ensemble-coupling $g_{\text{ens}}$.
+The two-step protocol can achieve a good absorption of the photon, but this happens for large values of ensemble-coupling $g_{\text{ens}}$.
 The one-step protocols can achieve good absorption probabilities for lower values of $g_{\text{ens}}$ and in the case of Gaussian pulses with a broad temporal profile one can obtain perfect absorption.
 The maximum is reached for certain values of $\kappa$ and $g_{\text{ens}}$.
-Furthermore, the one-step protocols are characterized by a repulsive character, i.e., a too large ensemble-coupling prevents the photon from being absorbed.
-In general, as one would expect, we have observed that low values of the cavity decay and the line width of the inhomogeneous broadening $w$ improve the success of the protocols.
-Finally, numerical optimizations of the pulse shapes have resulted in shorter protocol times and higher absorption probabilities of the photon.
+Furthermore, the one-step protocols are characterised by a repulsive character, i.e., a too large ensemble-coupling prevents the photon from being absorbed.
+In general, as one would expect, we have observed that low values of the total cavity decay and the linewidth of the inhomogeneous broadening $w$ improve the success of the protocols.
+Finally, numerical optimisations of the pulse shapes have resulted in shorter protocol times and higher absorption probabilities of the photon.
 This has also motivated a new pulse shape, a half-period sine pulse shifted upwards (Fig.~\ref{fig:optimal_pulse}), which can speed up absorption.
 Throughout the whole manuscript, we have indicated that the excitation probabilities depend on the ratios $\alpha$ and $\alpha r$, and almost perfect excitations are possible if the internal cavity loss $\kappa_i$ is much smaller than $\kappa_e$.
 Such a condition implies that $\alpha=\sqrt{\kappa_e/\kappa} \approx 1$ and if in addition $2|\Delta_{cs}| \ll \kappa$ then $r \approx 1$.
 These conditions depend only on the experimental platform and are independent of the optimisation procedures presented here.